chrishermans/magnify/README.md

 | Left Windows Key + c | Decrease lens size (Up to screen size) |

 ### Pan functionality
-Some times you might want to move the lens source area without moving the mouse.
+Sometimes it can be useful to move the lens source area without moving the mouse.
 This can be done by panning in any direction.

 | Keyboard shortcut | Description |
 | --- | --- |